doritoes/Macmini-Labs/A1347/README.md

 - technically supports up to 16GB RAM (but caveats apply)
 Cons:
 - no recent and supported macOS versions run on the oldest models
-  - limited to very old OS macos High Sierra 10.13 (later A1347 models may support later versions)
+  - limited to very old OS macOS High Sierra 10.13 (later A1347 models may support later versions)
   - majority of modern apps don't run on this version (Microsoft Office, Browsers, etc)
   - limited to two 4GB RAM sticks (total 8GB) unless specific conditions are met